TaitoUnited/taito-cli/docs/tutorial/04-version-control.md

 There is a lot to remember.
 However, if you use taito-cli for managing your branches, you don't have to remember all these conventions.

 ### 4.2 Feature branches

+Using feature branches is optional, but they are recommended to be used at least in the following situations:

+* **Making changes to existing production functionality**: Use feature branches and pull-requests for code reviews.
+This will decrease the likelyhood that the change will brake something in production.
+It is also easier to keep the release log clean by using separate feature branches.
+* **A new project team member**: Use pull-requests for code reviews.
+This way you can help the new developer in getting familiar with the coding conventions and application logic of the project.
+* **Teaching a new technology**: Pull-requests can be very useful in teaching best practices for an another developer.

+Code reviews are very important at the beginning of a new software project, because this is the time when the basic foundation is built for the future development.
+At the beginning, however, it is usually more sensible to do occasional code reviews across the entire codebase instead of feature specific code reviews based on pull-requests.

+Note that most feature branches should be short-lived and located only on your local git repository, unless you are going to make a pull-request.

 #### Create a new feature branch